Hamed-070/Fast-Food-Store/README.md

 ---

 ## Preview
-To see preview , follow the link : https://github.com/Hamed-070/Fast-Food-Store/blob/main/Demo.mp4
+To see Preview as a Video ( you have to download it , github does not show it ) , follow the link : https://github.com/Hamed-070/Fast-Food-Store/blob/main/Demo.mp4

 ---